Import & Export

 Step Format in CSV

-Test steps can be formatted in several ways:
+Test steps in a single cell can be formatted in several ways:

 Simple Format: